-Students will be able to choose an in person or virtual appointment with their advisor through TerpEngage.
-There is on mandatory advising requirement, however students are encouraged to meet with their advisor at least once per semester.
+Students will be able to choose a virtual appointment with their advisor through TerpEngage.
+There is no mandatory advising requirement, however students are encouraged to meet with their advisor at least once per semester.

-Drop in hours will also be offered later in the Fall semester for quick questions.
-Please check back for a schedule of drop in hours.
+*Drop in hours will also be offered in the Fall semester for quick questions*

 Keep in mind that drop ins are designed for quick tasks such as course permissions or general sequencing questions.
 If you have more than one or two questions or feel as though you need more than 10 minutes during schedule adjustment, please schedule a separate appointment

 The goal of the Family Science undergraduate advising office is to provide transitional and ongoing support for students, so that they may make informed decisions concerning their academic plans and professional/personal goals.